Multiverse (DC Comics): Multi-Multiverse

 An infinitely powerful and god-like version of Brainiac abducted multiple superheroes and their core cities from various alternate Earths and eras of the Multiverse and pitted them against one another.
 Because of the heroes' efforts for the survival of reality during this event, the events of Crisis on Infinite Earths and Zero Hour were averted and there is once more an infinite Multiverse beyond the core 52 universes which have made up the local Multiverse since Infinite Crisis and Flashpoint.
 The original Multiverse coexists along with the collapsed Earth, the core 52 worlds, and all other versions of the Multiverse that have ever existed.

 Dark Multiverse

-In the Dark Nights: Metal storyline, it is revealed that each reality of the Multiverse has a negative counterpart created by the fears of a universe's people.
-These Dark Universes are explained to be temporary realities, which motivate the Dark Knights to invade the Multiverse so that they can save their dying realities, as their worlds are fragile and are inevitably doomed due to their malformed construction.
-The "Dark Multiverse" stories revisit this realm, with mutated versions of Superman, Jimmy Olsen and Lois Lane.
+In the Dark Nights: Metal storyline, it is revealed that the matter and antimatter universes of the Multiverse are vastly outnumbered by a Dark Multiverse composed of dark matter.
+Formed by the dreams and fears of the inhabitants of the upper Multiverse, the Dark Universes are ephemeral, motivating the Dark Knights to invade the Multiverse in order to save their dying realities.
+The "Dark Multiverse" stories revisit this realm, with mutated versions of Superman, Jimmy Olsen, and Lois Lane.